EmilHvitfeldt/smltar/docs/08_dl_dnn.md

 ## Limitations of deep learning {#dllimitations}

-Deep learning models achieve excellent performance on many tasks; the flexibility and potential complexity of their architecture is part of the reason why.
+\index{models!challenges}Deep learning models achieve excellent performance on many tasks; the flexibility and potential complexity of their architecture is part of the reason why.
 One of the main downsides of deep learning models is that the interpretability of the models themselves is poor.

 <div class="rmdwarning">
 <p>Notice that we have not talked about which words are more associated with success or failure for the Kickstarter campaigns in this whole chapter!</p>